KERALA, INDIA TRAVEL GUIDE | ITINERARY, TOURIST ATTRACTIONS, HOTELS

 Things to do in Kerala, India | Tourist Attractions

 Kerala is also the land of Ayurveda.
 It is the only remaining state in entire India that practices this kind of treatment.
 This pertains to the science of both life and longevity.
 As the longest healthcare system in the world, it puts together the idea of thoughts in medicine as well as philosophy.
-As a branch of medicine, it is a way of treating one’s body in a naturalistic approach which has the primary goal or objective of achieving the correct or right balance.
+As a branch of medicine, it is a way of treating one’s body in a naturalistic approach that has the primary goal or objective of achieving the correct or right balance.
 The perfect cool weather along with the fertile land makes it easier for them to practice such a way of life.
 More than being healthcare, it is a way of life that reflects all the aspects of the life of the people.
 What makes this famous is the ability to cure even the incurable and unknown diseases.

 Food, of course, is also one of the points of pride of Kerala, India.
 Sadya Meal is also famous in this place.
 It is a feast consisting of complete vegetarian cuisine with a total number of 28 dishes.
 Being extravagant and bountiful when it comes to this feast, this serves as one of the favorites of those who visit the place.
 This is served in a plantain leaf and other leaves towards the position of the one who is easting.
 It has boiled rice, savories, side dishes, pickles, and desserts.